kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter2.md

 `@instructions`
 In a first step the data will be normalized.

 Split data in a training and test set.
 You will do this using the `train_test_split` method from the `sklearn.model_selection` library.
-Typically, the ratio training vs test data is in the range of 0.7 to 0.8.
+Typically, the ratio test vs training data is in the range of 0.2 to 0.3.
 In this specific exercise, use a ratio of 0.25 for the fraction of test data.

 `@hint`